r-lib/cereal/README.md

 #> }
 ```

-Storing prototype information as JSON (rather than a binary file) is
+Storing prototype information as JSON (rather than a binary file) means
-more useful when it is needed as plain-text metadata, or anytime a human
+it can be used as plain-text metadata for a model.
-needs to read it.

 You can also convert from JSON back to the original prototype: